 Retinopathy requires that an ophthalmologic examination be done every trimester.
 If proliferative retinopathy is noted at the first prenatal visit, photocoagulation should be used as soon as possible to prevent progressive deterioration.

-Nephropathy, particularly in women with renal transplants, predisposes to pregnancy-induced hypertension.
+Nephropathy, particularly in women with renal transplants, predisposes to gestational hypertension.
 Risk of preterm delivery is higher if maternal renal function is impaired or if transplantation was recent.
 Prognosis is best if delivery occurs ≥ 2 years after transplantation.

 Labor and delivery